todd-valentine/ProductRequirementsDocumentSample/README.md

 ## Repo Purpose
  - Consider this a guide for a PM to start from, and edit as much as possible.
 Too much noise will leave the signal of the PRD lost.
+ - Use the markdown as a form or template to start from.
+The sections considered are below for reference.

  1. Overview / Introduction